 Word Length and Penalties for Over Length Work

-- Any plan or essay up to 4,500 words: 1 mark off for each 50 words (or part thereof) over the specified limit
+- Any assessed work up to 4,500 words: 1 mark off for each 50 words (or part thereof) over the specified limit

 The word limits are strict upper limits, and marks will be deducted if the assessment is over-length.
-Footnotes, bibliography and possible appendices are not included in this word-count.
 The title page is not included in the word-count, but titles and subtitles in the text are.
 You do not need an abstract or content-list, but if you do include these, they are counted in the word-count.

 You will not penalised for producing underlength work, provided quality is not sacrificed to brevity.
 Learning to write to a limit is one of the skills the degree is designed to encourage you to cultivate.

 University guidelines on proofreading of assessed/unasssessed work can be found at https://warwick.ac.uk/services/aro/dar/quality/categories/examinations/policies/v_proofreading.
 It sets out expectations, acceptable practices and exceptions for students.
 The Tabula cover sheet has been updated to reflect this policy and all students must confirm on submission of their work if they have used the services of a proofreader to support their assignment.